Yandex Cloud

 for compatibility of objects or configurations with the new Kubernetes version is automatically performed before cluster upgrade.
 If the check finds incompatible objects or configurations, the upgrade will return an error with a list of incompatible resources and a description.

-When upgrading from a deprecated Kubernetes version:
+When upgrading from a Kubernetes version that is no longer supported:

-• Minor versions (e.g., from 1.20 to 1.21) must be updated manually.
+• Minor versions (e.g., 1.20 to 1.21) must be updated manually.

 Updating Kubernetes cluster componentsUpdating Kubernetes cluster components